Chinese Students and Scholars Association: Incidents

 In 2019, Human Rights Watch called for closer monitoring of CSSAs in response to threats to academic freedom.
 In 2019, the CSSA chapter at McMaster University accused a local Uyghur-Canadian activist of fomenting "separatism" after her speech drawing attention to human rights violations in Xinjiang.
 The CSSA chapter subsequently had its status as a student organization revoked since its coordination with the PRC consulate was deemed a violation of student club rules.

 In 2020, Canada's National Security and Intelligence Committee of Parliamentarians stated that the CSSAs "behavior may also pose a threat to freedom of speech and assembly."
 The same year, the CSSA chapter at Brandeis University organized to shut down a panel on the Uyghur genocide.

 In 2021, Human Rights Watch published a report documenting instances of CSSAs being used to monitor Chinese university students abroad.

 In 2022, the president of George Washington University reversed a decision to remove posters by Chinese political cartoonist Badiucao critical of the 2022 Winter Olympics following initial complaints by the local CSSA chapter.
 In 2023, Chinese international students at George Washington University formed an independent alternative to the local CSSA chapter called Torch on the Potomac.

 In July 2023, Hong Kong students and human rights activists protested the CSSA at the University of Queensland.

 In December 2023, a group of Republican lawmakers asked the United States Department of Justice to assess whether the Foreign Agents Registration Act (FARA) applies to CSSAs in the United States.

 In May 2024, the CSSA at the University of Florida protested a law signed by Ron DeSantis barring Chinese students from working in certain academic labs without special permission.
 The same year, John Moolenaar, chairman of the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party, criticized Harvard University for failing to discipline a CSSA-affiliated student who physically removed a student protester at a speaking event for Chinese Ambassador Xie Feng.

+In March 2026, several U.S. lawmakers asked Marco Rubio to designate CSSAs in the United States as "foreign missions".